trungtpham/trungtpham.github.io/index.md

 **Welcome!**

-I am a Senior Computer Vision Scientist at [NVIDIA Automotive](https://www.nvidia.com/en-us/self-driving-cars/), where I am working on computer vision and machine learning algorihtms for driverless cars.
+I am a Senior Computer Vision Scientist at [NVIDIA Automotive](https://www.nvidia.com/en-us/self-driving-cars/), where I am working on computer vision and machine learning algorithms for driverless cars.
 Prior to NVIDIA, I was a research fellow at the [Australian Centre of Robotic Vision](https://www.roboticvision.org/).
 I secured my PhD in Computer Vision in 2014 from the University of Adelaide.
 In 2013, I was one of 200 young researchers worldwide invited to attend [Heidelberg Laureate Forum](http://www.heidelberg-laureate-forum.org/).
 I was awarded a [Google Australia PhD Fellowship](https://ai.googleblog.com/2012/06/2012-google-phd-fellowships.html) in Computer Vision in 2012.

 **Research Interests**